 Each year the Cabinet agrees the risks that may prevent or slow the achievement of the strategic objectives.
-For 2018/19 these were:
+For 2019/20 these were:

-- 1. Changes to the ICT infrastructure.

-- 2. Capacity of West Sussex County Council to support Mid Sussex District Council's ambitions.
+- 1. Capacity of West Sussex County Council to support Mid Sussex District Council's ambitions. - 2.
+West Sussex County Council budget cuts: housing related support, recycling credits and support services for vulnerable children and families - 3.
+Threat of No Deal Brexit.

-- 3. Partnership Projects.

-These were monitored through the year by both Management Team and the Scrutiny Committees and controlled such that the risks did not materialise.
-An amended set of risks was adopted for 2019/20 by Cabinet.
+These were monitored through the year by both Management Team and Cabinet and controlled such that the risks did not materialise.
+An amended set of risks was adopted for 2020/21 by Cabinet to which will be added the Covid pandemic affecting the financial stability of the council and its ability to finance service delivery in the same way.